HIV prevention

 • Vaginal fluids

-• Anal mucus (anal mucus is a naturally occurring fluid that lines the inside of the arse)
+• Anal mucus (a naturally occurring fluid that lines the inside of the arse)

 You cannot become infected with HIV through exposure to urine (piss) or saliva (spit).